Sargon III

-Sargon III is a computer chess software.
-It is a sequel to the original Sargon.
+Sargon III is a computer chess program.
+It is a sequel to Sargon II.

 Gameplay

 Sargon III allots a time budget based on which level of play is chosen.
 It has nine levels, each of which can be played in hard or easy mode.
 It has an average response time of five seconds per move on the lowest level, and an unlimited amount of time on the highest level.
 Players can take back moves, ask for help, or force the computer's move.
 It features a 2-D display.
 It recreates 107 great chess matches for players to study.

 Development

 Sargon III was a complete rewrite from scratch.
 Instead of an exchange evaluator, this version used a capture search algorithm.
 Also included was a chess opening repertoire.
 This third version was written originally for the 6502 assembler and was commercially published by Hayden Software in 1983.
 Apple contacted the Spracklens and, after a port for 68000 assembly, Sargon III was the first third-party executable software for the Macintosh.